andreshungbz/simple-task-manager/README.md

 ## Miscellaneous Configuration

-There are some settings such as port and tasks per page that can be configured in the `src/config/app.config.ts` file.
+Some settings, such as port and tasks per page, can be configured in the `src/config/app.config.ts` file.

 ## Attributions

-Favicon clipboard icon is copyright 2020 Twitter, Inc and other contributors.
+Favicon clipboard icon is copyright 2020 Twitter, Inc., and other contributors.
 The graphics are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 No modifications were made to the original image.